- Recommendations for all

 - Customers must also be instructed clearly using instructions that are on display in customer premises.

 City of Turku Environmental Health is responsible for monitoring businesses and other operators possessing customer premises.
 Such operators are responsible for presenting the monitoring authority written plans on how they restrict contacts in their premises.

 It is widely recommended to wear a mask:

-- The City of Turku recommends using a mask in public spaces, in city of Turku service points and in Föli buses.
+- The City of Turku recommends using a mask in public spaces and in city of Turku service points.

 - In indoor sports facilities, wearing a mask is recommended for children over 12 years of age and obligatory for children over 15 years of age at all times apart from the sports activity itself.

 - Wearing a mask is recommended in day-care centre hallways when bringing children to day care and when picking them up.